galanggg/github-pr-autofill/README.md

 - ✨ Adds a "Generate Title" button beside the pull request title field.
 - ✨ Analyzes all commit messages in the PR.
-- ✨ Sends them to Azure OpenAI Service to suggest a concise and descriptive PR title.
+- ✨ Sends the messages to an AI model (OpenAI or Azure OpenAI) to generate a meaningful title.
 - ✨ Smartly detects if you are on a PR creation page before injecting anything.
 - ✨ Clean, native GitHub-style UI with a smooth loading indicator.